 The EUA Council for Doctoral Education is organising an online focus group on 20 January.
 The event contributes to the development of a new EUA-CDE vision paper on the future of doctoral education in Europe.
 The paper will be presented at the 2022 EUA-CDE Annual Meeting.

 The world of higher education and thus doctoral education is quickly evolving.
-Digitalisation, the green transformation, serious underfunding, calls for more equity and diversity, reforms of academic assessment and a changing geopolitical context have the potential to significantly modify the landscape of doctoral education.
+Digitalisation, the green transition, serious underfunding, calls for more equity and diversity, reforms of academic assessment and a changing geopolitical context have the potential to significantly modify the landscape of doctoral education.
 This affects many of its key elements, including research practices, supervision, skills training and research ethics and integrity.
 It also has an influence on how doctoral education is organised and structured.

 There is at the same time also an increased focus on impact and societal engagement and their relevance for future careers in academia and beyond.
 Some are concerned that the growing list of demands for widening the scope of doctoral education could marginalise curiosity-driven research as its foundation.